How Seniors Can Stay Active And Safe

 Gardening is a simple way to get a little extra exercise close to home.
 And if it’s difficult to bend and reach, raised planters are always another option.

 These represent only a few of the many ideas for seniors who want to be more physically active.
 Other activities include biking, walking and playing with grandkids!
-With the MobileHelp Solo System, seniors are able to lead a more active lifestyle because they always have the peace-of-mind of knowing that help is just a button press away.
+With the MobileHelp Solo System, one of the top medical alert systems, seniors are able to lead a more active lifestyle because they always have the peace-of-mind of knowing that help is just a button press away.